Volkswagen e-up! review

 The steering is sharper and feedback is more natural than in the Renault ZOE.
 In fact, the e-up!’s agility highlights the slightly wooden responses of the Renault.
 It’s also a lot quicker.

 With 81bhp and 210Nm of torque, the VW’s electric motor is just 6bhp and 10Nm shy of the Renault’s, but the smaller up! is 254kg lighter, and it shows.
-All its torque is available from a standstill, so the e-up! sprints from 0-60mph in just 10.3 seconds – that’s 2.4 seconds quicker than the Renault – and it feels amusingly nippy around town.
+All its torque is available from a standstill, so the e-up! sprints from 0-60mph in just 12.4 seconds - and it feels amusingly nippy around town.
 Plus, an 80mph top speed means there’s more than enough urge outside the city as well.

 The little VW also rides very well, while the near-silent progress is very satisfying, with only minimal road noise and the gentle whir of the electric motor to disturb you.